Need BLS, ACLS, PALS,

 Get the Best CPR Class in St. Louis Today!

 Raynaud’s Disease is a rare condition, which most find to be a nuisance more than a disability.
 It is most commonly found in women or people who live in cold climates.
 There are two different classifications of this disease, secondary and primary Raynaud’s.
-Primary is the more common of the two classifications.
+The primary is the more common of the two classifications.
 Secondary comes into effect, because of another disease, illness, or means one might have.
-In consequence to having this disease one will find themselves to have episodes of cold fingers and toes, mostly at the tips.
+As a consequence of having this disease, one will find themselves to have episodes of cold fingers and toes, mostly at the tips.
 Others with the more serious effects will also have a cold nose, ears, nipples, and lips.

 Episodes can be triggered by many different factors, such as a brief and fast change in temperature.
 Suppose you walk into a freezer at your job, since the temperature in there is so cold your vessels begin to vasoconstrict including your digitals, the vessels in the tips of your fingers.
-Vessels do this to prevent anymore heat from escaping your body.
-If you have Raynaud’s Disease your vessels will also vasocontrict, but more then someone without the disease.
-This leads to your digitals have a cross-section where little to no blood can flow past.
+Vessels do this to prevent any more heat from escaping your body.
+If you have Raynaud’s Disease your vessels will also vasoconstrictor, but more than someone without the disease.
+This leads to your digitals having a cross-section where little to no blood can flow past.
 It can also be triggered on an emotional level, such as being nervous.
-When you are nervous your sympathetic nervous system is stimulated and adrenaline is released into your blood stream which also causes your vessels to vasoconstrict.
+When you are nervous your sympathetic nervous system is stimulated and adrenaline is released into your bloodstream which also causes your vessels to vasoconstrict.

-For those with a mild case of Raynaud’s Disease there are some obvious treatments to choose from such as dressing in layers or wearing thick gloves, and socks.
-If you happen to live in a cold climate, your best option would be to move to a warmer place where you symptoms would greatly decrease.
-On the other hand those with the more serious and frequent attacks need to take different precautions.
+For those with a mild case of Raynaud’s Disease, there are some obvious treatments to choose from such as dressing in layers or wearing thick gloves, and socks.
+If you happen to live in a cold climate, your best option would be to move to a warmer place where your symptoms would greatly decrease.
+On the other hand, those with the more serious and frequent attacks need to take different precautions.
 Medicines that have channel blockers help to vasodilate your vessels and allow more blood flow.
-Alpha blockers can also vasodilate your vessels by counteracting with norepinephrine, which is a hormone which vasoconstricts vessels.
+Alpha-blockers can also vasodilate your vessels by counteracting with norepinephrine, which is a hormone that vasoconstrictions vessels.
 If you are someone with low blood pressure this is not an option.
-Others options include surgery called sympathectomy.
+Other options include surgery called sympathectomy.
 In the tips of your fingers and toes, as well as other parts of your body, there are nerves called sympathetic nerves.
-Theses nerves are what cause your vessels to vasoconstrict or dilate.
-In a sympathectomy a doctor will cut away at these nerves and as a result your vessels will have less of an intense reaction.
+These nerves are what cause your vessels to vasoconstrict or dilate.
+In a sympathectomy, a doctor will cut away at these nerves and as a result, your vessels will have less of an intense reaction.
 Chemical injections have the same effect except instead of removing the nerves the chemicals block them.

 Resources: